debendraoli/aleo-remote-prover/README.md

 {
   "authorization": "AUTH_STRING",
   "broadcast": true,
-  "broadcast_network": "mainnet"
+  "network": "mainnet"
 }
 ```

 - `authorization` – string-form serialization of an Aleo `Authorization`, typically produced by SnarkVM clients via `authorization.to_string()`.
 - `broadcast` – optional boolean.
 If omitted, the server broadcasts when it has a default endpoint configured.
 Set to `false` to explicitly skip broadcasting.
-- `broadcast_network` – optional string (`"mainnet"`, `"testnet"`, or `"canary"`).
-Maps to the canonical Aleo broadcast endpoint for that network and implicitly enables broadcasting.
+- `network` – optional string (`"mainnet"`, `"testnet"`, or `"canary"`).
+Overrides the server's configured network for fetching programs and selecting the broadcast endpoint.

 #### Response Examples